About the Department

 Graduates of the civil engineering program may work as construction, environmental, geotechnical, hydraulic, structural, transportation, or water resource engineers.
 Students may also choose to attend graduate school, thus preparing for careers in research or teaching, or to solve more sophisticated design problems.
 Civil engineers are employed by federal, state, and local governments, as well as the private sector.
 Students are taught to apply state-of-the-art computer technologies to the solution of problems in these areas, ensuring that graduates of the Department of Civil Engineering are well-prepared to contribute to the betterment of tomorrow's society.

 During the first three years as an undergraduate in the Department of Civil Engineering, a student acquires a solid base in science, with introductory courses in all of the civil engineering technical areas.
 Generally, it is at this point in the junior or senior year when a student chooses a specialty.
 However, a student may continue exploring several areas.
-The FAMU-FSU College of Engineering offers the Bachelor of Science, Master of Science degrees and Doctor of Philosophy degrees.
+The FAMU-FSU College of Engineering offers the Bachelor of Science, Master of Engineering, Master of Science and Doctor of Philosophy degrees.